IPNEWPAY/doc-acq/docs/self-hosted/deploying.md

 Be patient, it can take up to 10 minutes for the first time.

 :::info
-Once ShellHub starts, it will always start automatically during the boot process unless you explicitly stop it.
+Once Newpay Docs starts, it will always start automatically during the boot process unless you explicitly stop it.
 :::